djimenezc/leetcode-exercises/README.md

 ### O(1)
 Constant time complexity.
 Could be

-Hashmap lookup
+- Hashmap lookup
-Array access and update
+- Array access and update
-Pushing and popping elements from a stack
+- Pushing and popping elements from a stack
-Finding and applying math formula
+- Finding and applying math formula
-Typically for n > 10⁹
+- Typically for n > 10⁹

 ### O(log(N))
 log(N) grows VERY slowly.

 In coding interviews, log(N) typically means

-Binary search or variant
+- Binary search or variant
-Balanced binary search tree lookup
+- Balanced binary search tree lookup
-Processing the digits of a number
+- Processing the digits of a number
-Typically for n > 10⁸
+- Typically for n > 10⁸

 ### O(N)
 Linear time typically means looping through a linear data structure a constant number of times.
-Most commonly, this means
+Most commonly, this means:
 - Going through array/linked list
 - Two pointers
 - Some types of greedy